Capillary/ecom-api-document/source/includes/_customer.md

 ### Request Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-merchantId* | string | The unique id (GUID) of the merchant account from which you want to fetch customer details UserId* | string | The unique user identifier of the customer whose details need to be retrieved
+merchantId* | string | The unique GUID of the merchant associated to the customer account UserId* | string | The unique GUID of the customer to fetch details

 <aside class="notice"> All parameters marked by * are mandatory. </aside>